Dragon Ball Super: Super Hero: Plot

 Piccolo volunteers himself for the kidnapping and after Pan finishes school, he directs Pan to play along.
-Enraged upon learning of Pan's abduction, Gohan transforms into Super Saiyan and launches a full-scale assault on the Red Ribbon base.
-He then fights Gamma 1 and later transforms into "Ultimate" form, while Piccolo faces Gamma 2, with his full potential manifesting in a new form dubbed "Orange Piccolo".
-Piccolo manages to convince Gamma 2 that Magenta is lying about Capsule Corporation and the Gammas realize that the true villains are the Red Ribbon Army.
+Enraged upon learning of Pan's abduction, Gohan is finally pushed over the edge, getting to the point where he transforms into Super Saiyan and launches a full-scale assault on the Red Ribbon base.
+He then fights Gamma 1 in his normal and Super Saiyan forms and when he sees Piccolo pretending to hurt Pan (much to his shock and Gamma 2's anger), he transforms into his "Ultimate" form to overpower Gamma 1, while Piccolo faces Gamma 2 again.
+Piccolo's full potential manifests in a new form dubbed "Orange Piccolo" and finally pushes Gamma 2 over the edge to the point he starts yelling at him in anger.
+Both Gohan and Piccolo damage both their outfits and the Gammas' costumes and capes during their battles.
+Piccolo manages to convince Gamma 2 that Magenta is lying about Capsule Corporation and the Gammas realize that the true villains are the Red Ribbon Army, ending their relationship with the Red Ribbon Army and befriending Gohan and Piccolo.
 Carmine is knocked out by Pan after attempting to kill her, while a furious Magenta activates Cell Max before being killed by Hedo.

 Cell Max emerges as a giant, rampaging monster.
+Dr. Hedo sends the call to the Gammas, who charge into the fight in rage.
 Bulma arrives with Goten, Trunks, Android 18 and Krillin as reinforcements.
-Gohan, Piccolo, the Gammas and the other fighters battle Cell Max.
+Gohan, Piccolo, Gamma 1, Gamma 2, Android 18, Goten, and Trunks battle Cell Max, throwing everything they got at Cell Max.
+Pan finally learns how to fly with the help of Krillin and Bulma despite getting scratches on herself and her school uniform.
 Goten and Trunks try to fuse into Gotenks, but their fusion technique is imperfect, resulting the return of Fat Gotenks.
 However, Gotenks does manage to crack Cell Max's skull, revealing that he does not have a regeneration ability like the original Cell.
-Gamma 2 sacrifices himself in an attempt to kill Cell Max, but only succeeds in destroying Cell Max's left arm.
-After Piccolo is defeated by Cell Max, Gohan's inner rage manifests into a new "Beast" form and he fires a "Special Beam Cannon", killing Cell Max with Piccolo holding him in place.
-Gohan is reunited with Pan, while a repentant Hedo and Gamma 1 are given positions at Capsule Corporation.
-With Cell Max gone for good, Pan finally flies around everyone.
+Krillin jumps into the fight, and Gamma 2 sacrifices himself in an attempt to kill Cell Max, but only succeeds in destroying Cell Max's left arm.
+After Piccolo is defeated by Cell Max, Gohan's inner rage manifests into a new "Beast" form and he fires a "Special Beam Cannon", killing Cell Max with Piccolo holding him in place with a little help of their friends.
+Gohan is reunited with his still scratched daughter Pan, while Bulma gives a repentant Hedo and Gamma 1 positions at Capsule Corporation.
+With Cell Max gone for good, Pan happily flies around everyone.